hmddev1/ZEMO/README.md

 # Zernike Moments - Astronomical and none-astronomical images

 This program is prepared based on the code provided by Mr. Christian Wolf, originally written in MATLAB.
-This code calculates Zernike moments for astronomical and none_astronomical images.
+This code calculates Zernike moments for astronomical and non-astronomical images.
 Zernike moments are unique due to orthogonality and a complete set of Zernike polynomials.
 Zernike moments are used in image analysis to characterize the shape and structure of objects.
 The following articles and their references give a detailed description of the Zernike polynomials and Zernike moments.

 [Raboonik, A., Safari, H., Alipour, N., & Wheatland, M. S. 2017, ApJ, 834, 11](https://iopscience.iop.org/article/10.3847/1538-4357/834/1/11/meta)